 Snowflake Data Warehouse and Data Lake

-Snowflake also offers unlimited scale and speed, simplicity, cost-effectiveness, and built-in security and governance.
+Snowflake offers unlimited scale, speed, simplicity, cost-effectiveness, and built-in security and governance.

 Data lakes running on Snowflake Data Cloud can easily be created and scaled, removing storage limitations.
 Instead of exorbitant CapEX costs of on-premises data systems, Snowflake has an affordable OpEx, usage-based pricing model.
-This is cost effective since it is difficult to predict how much or how little storage you may need.
-Snowflake’s fully scalable on-demand, pay-for-what-you-need data platform can save companies a lot of money.
+This is cost-effective since it is difficult to predict how much or how little storage you may need.
+Snowflake's fully scalable, on-demand, pay-for-what-you-need data platform can save companies money.

-Snowflake is faster, easier to use, and far more flexible than traditional data platforms.
-These (among other reasons) is why we work exclusively with Snowflake data cloud platform.
+Snowflake is faster, easier to use, and more flexible than traditional data platforms.
+These (among other reasons) is why we work exclusively with the Snowflake data cloud platform.